 Explain that the participant will watch a series of short videos while TMS pulses are delivered to their brain.
 The subject may experience a light tap on the head from the TMS coil, but there should be no great discomfort associated with participation.

-Prepare the subject for TMS
+Prepare the subject for TMS.

 Seat the subject in a comfortable chair in front of a computer screen.
 Their elbow should be bent at a 90º angle, and the hand should lie comfortably prone.